pauljeremyturner/musiclib/README.md

 Anticipating this process to be I/O bound, a set of directories - suspected as each being an album is extracted.
 For each directory a goroutine is executed which send the Track metadata objects to a channel.

-## How do I run this?
+## How do I use this?

 The program expects you music files to be in `~/Music` as this is where I keep my music  on my Fedora system.
 You can provide a override directory if your music files are not in this directory.

-run the file `main.go`, the music metadata json file will be saved in the same directory s where music is located.
+run the file `main.go`, then call the `librarys` POST method, supplying a folder where your music is located.

 ## Graphql api